top of page

 What To Do With a Client Who Isn't Making Progress

-Last week on Tea & Cookies we covered topics like Boundaries, The Feeling, The Client's Abilities, When a Client Isn't Improving, Suicidal Clients, Working with Functioning Alcoholics, Making the Space for Mind to Come Through, and more.
+Each week on Tea & Cookies we cover topics like Boundaries, The Feeling, The Client's Abilities, When a Client Isn't Improving, Suicidal Clients, Working with Functioning Alcoholics, Making the Space for Mind to Come Through, and more.
 Every session we've had has brought new insight and a deeper understanding of the Principles and how they play out in life.

 The segment we're sharing today is between Linda and our long-time Mentee and colleague, Wyn Morgan.
 Wyn is struggling with a client who is constantly afraid and anxious, and he feels like she isn't making progress.
 The client avoids human interaction and finds the experience of fluctuating moods and feelings to be unbearable.